 The execution of our business plans could significantly impact our liquidity.
 The execution of our business plans to expand our Online Channels segment and global market opportunities, as well as to create required inventory of our Forever OneTM and Moissanite by Charles & Colvard® jewels, requires significant investment of our resources, which may reduce our cash position.
 Should we fail to execute on our business plans, we could see delays in the return of cash from our investments, resulting in a liquidity shortfall.
 Under the \$5.00 million asset-based revolving credit facility, or the White Oak Credit Facility, that we obtained from White Oak on July 13, 2018, failure to meet one or more of the following covenants could restrict our ability to draw on the White Oak Credit Facility: (i) failure to provide White Oak with certain financial information; (ii) failure to make required payments to third parties; and (iii) failure to comply with the other covenants and defaults contained in the White Oak Credit Facility, including a financial covenant to maintain at least \$500,000 in excess availability (as defined under the White Oak Credit Facility).
-In addition, we currently have an effective shelf registration statement on Form S-3 on file with the SEC that allows us to periodically offer and sell, individually or in any combination, shares of common stock, shares of preferred stock, warrants to purchase shares of common stock or preferred stock, and units consisting of any combination the regoing types of securities, up to a total of \$25.00 million (approximately \$13.99 million after giving effect to our June 2019 public offering, including the impact of the partial exercise of the underwriters' over-allotment option).
-If we are not able to draw on the White Oak Credit Facility, or if we are unable to access the capital markets when we need to or issue equity on terms that are acceptable to us or at all, our cash and cash equivalents and other working capital may be insufficient to meet our working cap
+In addition, we currently have an effective shelf registration statement on Form S-3 on file with the SEC that allows us to periodically offer and sell, individually or in any combination, shares of common stock, shares of preferred stock, warrants to purchase shares of common stock or preferred stock, and units consisting of any combination of the foregoing types of securities, up to a total of \$25.00 million (approximately \$13.99 million after giving effect to our June 2019 public offering, including the impact of the partial exercise of the underwriters' over-allotment option).
+If we are not able to draw on the White Oak Credit Facility, or if we are unable to access the capital markets when we need to or issue equity on terms that are acceptable to us or at all, our cash and cash equivalents and other working capital may be insufficient to meet our working capital and capital expenditure needs.
+The White Oak Credit Facility matures on July 13, 2021, and there is no guarantee of extension or renewal.